gjacopo/bodylanguage/docs/doxy/README.md

 **About**

-We provide hereby a set of guidelines and templates for a generic inline source code documentation (using _markdown_ language) as well as some scripts for the automatic generation of a derived online documentation (using _Doxygen_ generator).
+We provide hereby a set of guidelines and templates for a generic inline source code documentation (using _markdown_ language) as well a  `bash` script for the automatic generation of a derived online documentation (using _Doxygen_ generator).

 This material aims at **supporting the development, sharing and reuse of open IT components**, _e.g._, deployed in production environment, and **ensuring complete transparency of in-house computational resources**, _e.g._ regardless of the platform used for the implementation ([Grazzini and Pantisano, 2015; Grazzini and Lamarche, 2017](#References)).

 **<a name="Description"></a>Description**